imapp-pl/gas-cost-estimator/docs/diy.md

 The following EVM implementations were used: EvmOne, Go Ethereum, Erigon, EthereumJS, Nethermind, Revm and Besu.

-Execution of your benchmarks might have the following aims:
+Execution of benchmarks might have the following aims:
 - Reproduce and verify the results of the project
 - Run benchmarks on a different machine architecture or setup
 - Add more EVM implementations